Oatmeal Creme Pies are surprisingly easy to make and a thousand times better when they’re homemade!

 Tips for Making Oatmeal Creme Pies

-- Room temp ingredients: Let eggs and butter come to room temp so they mix in evenly—this helps the cookies bake evenly with a lighter texture.
+- Room temp ingredients: Let eggs and butter warm up so they mix in smoothly and bake evenly.

-- Slightly under-bake cookies: Bake just until the edges turn light golden.
-Watch through the oven glass—don’t open the door.
+- Slightly under-bake: Pull cookies when edges turn light golden.
+Peek through the oven glass instead of opening the door.

-- Bake in small batches: Only bake 6 cookies at a time for more space to spread.
+- Small batches: Bake 6 cookies at a time so they have room to spread.

 Storage